LibraryOfCongress/api.congress.gov/Documentation/MembersEndpoint.md

 		- `<chamber>` (e.g., Senate)
           - The chamber in which the member served during that Congress.
-          - Possible values are House of Representatives and Senate.
+          - Possible values are "House of Representatives" and "Senate".

         - `<stateCode>` (e.g., VT)
           - The two-digit postal code abbreviation for the state represented by the member.